MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOrganizationalAutoAttendant.md

 This example creates a new OAA named Main organizational auto attendant that has the following properties:

-•It sets a default call flow.
+- It sets a default call flow.
-•It enables voice response.
+- It enables voice response.
-•It uses the after hours schedule and call flow.
+- It uses the after hours schedule and call flow.
-•The default language is en-US.
+- The default language is en-US.
-•The time zone is set to UTC.
+- The time zone is set to UTC.
-•An inclusion scope is specified.
+- An inclusion scope is specified.

 ## PARAMETERS